IGA-LBM: Isogeometric lattice Boltzmann method: Isogeometric analysis

 \paragraph{Tensor product construction} NURBS surfaces and volumes are constructed using tensor-product basis functions, extending the one-dimensional formulation to higher dimensions.
 A NURBS surface is defined as:

 while a NURBS volume follows the extension:

 where $R^{p,q}_{i,j} (\xi, \eta)$ and $R^{p,q,r}_{i,j,k} (\xi, \eta, \zeta)$ denote the corresponding NURBS basis functions for 2D and 3D spaces, respectively.
 For notational simplicity, we adopt a single-index notation when no ambiguity arises.
-Under this convention, the parameterization of the domain can be consistently expressed as:
+Under this convention, the parameterisation of the domain can be consistently expressed as:

-where $\hat{R}_i(\vec{\xi})$ represents the NURBS basis functions, and $\vec{P}_i$ are the corresponding control points, and $n_{\mathrm{cp}}$ denotes control point count.
+where $\hat{R}_i(\boldsymbol{\xi})$ represents the NURBS basis functions, and $\bm{P}_i$ are the corresponding control points, and $n_{\mathrm{cp}}$ denotes control point count.
 This formulation provides a unified representation for NURBS curves, surfaces, and volumes.

-NURBS inherit many desirable properties from B-splines, including: \begin{itemize} \item \textbf{Local support:} Each NURBS basis function is nonzero only over a finite number of knot spans, ensuring computational efficiency; \item \textbf{Partition of unity:} The basis functions satisfy the condition $\sum_i R^p_i (\xi) = 1$, preserving affine invariance and guaranteeing that the parameterized geometry remains unaffected by uniform transformations such as translation, rotation, and scaling; \item \textbf{Higher-order continuity:} NURBS basis functions maintain $C^{p-m}$ continuity across elements, providing smooth representations that enhance numerical stability and accuracy; \item \textbf{Exact representation of conic sections:} By appropriately choosing weights $\omega_i$, NURBS can exactly represent circles, ellipses, and hyperbolas, which is a fundamental limitation of standard B-splines. \end{itemize}
+NURBS inherit many desirable properties from B-splines, including: \begin{itemize} \item \textbf{Local support:} Each NURBS basis function is nonzero only over a finite number of knot spans, ensuring computational efficiency; \item \textbf{Partition of unity:} The basis functions satisfy the condition $\sum_i R^p_i (\xi) = 1$ for all $\xi$, preserving affine invariance and guaranteeing that the parameterised geometry remains unaffected by uniform transformations such as translation, rotation, and scaling; \item \textbf{Higher-order continuity:} NURBS basis functions maintain $C^{p-m}$ continuity across elements, providing smooth representations that enhance numerical stability and accuracy; \item \textbf{Exact representation of conic sections:} With appropriate weights $\omega_i$, NURBS represent circles, ellipses, and hyperbolas exactly, curves that polynomial B-splines cannot capture. \end{itemize}

-\paragraph{Parametric-Physical Relationship} The accurate transformation between parametric and physical coordinates forms the cornerstone of IGA.
-As the physical domain $\Omega$ is parameterized through NURBS mappings (\ref{eq:parameterization}), all differential operators in the governing equations must be consistently transformed between these two spaces.
-This transformation is governed by the Jacobian matrix $\bm{\mathcal{J}}$, which encapsulates the local deformation characteristics of the NURBS parameterization.
+\paragraph{Parametric--physical relationship} The accurate transformation between parametric and physical coordinates forms the cornerstone of IGA.
+As the physical domain $\Omega$ is parameterised through NURBS mappings (\ref{eq:parameterization}), all differential operators in the governing equations must be consistently transformed between these two spaces.
+This transformation is governed by the Jacobian matrix $\bm{\mathcal{J}}$, which encapsulates the local deformation characteristics of the NURBS parameterisation (illustrated in Fig.~\ref{fig:param-map}).

-For a 2D mapping $\vec{x}(\xi,\eta) = (x(\xi,\eta), y(\xi,\eta))^\mathrm{T}$, the Jacobian matrix is defined as:
+For a 2D mapping $\bm{x}(\xi,\eta) = (x(\xi,\eta), y(\xi,\eta))^\top$, the Jacobian matrix is defined as:

 where each component quantifies the sensitivity of physical coordinates to parametric variations.

 The inverse relationship for differential operators follows from the chain rule: